akeneo/pim-community-standard/README.md

 This document contains information on how to download, install, and start using Akeneo PIM.

-Important Note: this application is not production ready and is intending for evaluation and development only!
+Important Note: this application is not production ready and is intended for evaluation and development only!

 Requirements
 ------------